jediknight813/python-age-of-mythology-portrait-maker/README.md

 # Step Three
 This is where you view all the gods for the civilization you are editing, to change a god portrait click on the edit button and it will bring you to the portait editor.

-if you don't like a portait you made or want to remove one from the mod just press the reset button.
+if you don't like a portrait you made or want to remove one from the mod just press the reset button.

 ![civ_menu](https://user-images.githubusercontent.com/17935336/183202998-afd65960-fe18-48e0-b352-78bebcbedec0.png)